gershnik/wakeonlan/README.md

 You can either add this directory to your PATH or run `pip3 install` from Administrator command prompt.

-For bogus reasons Python does not add _per user_ scripts directory to PATH on Windows, only the system-wide one.
+For no good reason Python does not add _per user_ scripts directory to PATH on Windows, only the system-wide one.
+See [this Python bug](https://bugs.python.org/issue39658)

 ### Usage